 Linda has been a speaker at many career-related programs at the New York City Bar Association, as well as law firms, law schools and other bar associations and professional organizations.
 She has also written extensively about career matters, including a weekly column, Crossroads, which appeared for eight years online for the New York Law Journal.

 Linda began her career as a litigation associate at several large New York law firms where she focused on corporate, securities, copyright and trademark matters.
 She is a graduate of Cornell Law School and University at Buffalo.
 Linda has completed the Association for Training and Development coaching certificate.
-She is also a member of the American Counseling Association and the New York City Bar Association’s Committee on Career Advancement and Management.
+She is also a member of the New York City Bar Association’s Committee on Career Advancement and Management.

 Adele Lemlek is Managing Director, Coaching & Transition Services at Greiner Consulting Group.
 With almost 20 years of experience in the New York legal community, Adele provides career counseling to attorneys at all levels of seniority.
 She has a deep knowledge of legal market and broad experience in developing initiatives focused on career planning, skill development and professional transitions.
 Prior to joining us, she was the Director of Marketing for the New York City Bar Association where she re-branded and re-positioned the association to reach new demographics.
 Earlier, she held senior marketing roles for a number of top brand names in the legal services industry.
 A graduate of Boston University School of Law, she began her career as a tax litigator in New York City.
 She is admitted to the New York State Bar and is a member of the New York City Bar Association.